seftimie/TeachableMachine4YoutubeNetflix/README.md

 init();
 ```

-* At this point Chrome will ask you, to use your webcam.
+* At this point Chrome will ask you for permissions to use your webcam.
 Just allow it!

 * When the webcam will see  a hand rising will stop or play the video (aka push spacebar)